CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 ## Appendix - OSI Model

-The Open Systems Interconnection (OSI) model is a reference framework that explains the process of transmitting data between computers.
-It is divided into seven layers, arranged in a top-down order, that work together to carry out specialised network functions.
-This section aims to dive deeper into the layers. <cont and revise draft here>
+The Open Systems Interconnection (OSI) model is a standard framework that allows different computer systems to communicate with each other.
+Developed by the International Organization for Standardization (ISO), the OSI model facilitates interoperability between diverse communication systems through standard [network protocols](https://www.comptia.org/content/guides/what-is-a-network-protocol).
+The model organizes a communication system into seven conceptual layers, each building upon the one below it.

 <add main image here>